raynamharris/raynamharris.github.io/_posts/2018-01-12-zombiebrains.md

 ---
 layout: post
 title:  "Using music, beer, and pop-culture to communicate science"
-date:   2018-05-02
+date:   2018-01-02
 excerpt: "A little bit about my Nerd Nite talk called Zombie Brains: Microbial Mind Control"
-image: "/images/zombiebrains.jpg"
+image: "/images/zombiebrains.jpeg"
-tags: science NerdNite microbiom neuroscience evolution social behavior
+tags: science neuroscience microbiome scicomm
 ---

-#  – Rayna M Harris – Medium

-> Zombie Brains: Microbial Mind Control

 I recently gave a talk at The North Door for [Nerd Nite Austin][1].
 This is a monthly event with an audience of 250 partially inebriated nerds, including about a dozen colleagues and friends.
 I put a lot of effort into making it fun and relatable, so I thought I would share some of the details about how and why I gave what I think is my best talk ever.